proycon/labirinto/README.md

 version controlled repository (e.g. on github, bitbucket, etc), or be obtained from a software repository such as as the Python Package Index, CRAN, CPAN, Maven Central and automatically converted to a unified format.

-Labirinto is used by and included in the [LaMachine](https://github.com/proycon/LaMachine) software distribution, providing an overview and access to all software installed in LaMachine.
-The metadata for tools participating in LaMachine is, when not explicitly provided in yet, *automatically* converted to the CodeMeta standard (by [CodeMetaPy](https://github.com/proycon/codemetapy) or [CodeMetar](https://ropensci.github.io/codemetar/)), and subsequently combined into a single registry for use with Labirinto.
+Labirinto is used by and included in the [LaMachine](https://proycon.github.io/LaMachine) software distribution, providing an overview and access to all software installed in LaMachine.
+The metadata for tools participating in LaMachine is, when not explicitly provided yet, *automatically* converted to the CodeMeta standard (by [CodeMetaPy](https://github.com/proycon/codemetapy) or [CodeMetar](https://ropensci.github.io/codemetar/)), and subsequently combined into a single registry for use with Labirinto.